Do you really know your strengths?

 Do a stock take

 Think back over your life – it’s important to think across your whole life and not just your working life.
-If you read last month’s newsletter, you’ll have seen the suggestion that you write a mini autobiography of around 500-1000 words.
-This can enable you to get clear about the strengths that have helped you to achieve the highs and have kept you going through the lows of your life.
+You can try writng a mini autobiography of around 500-800 words, focusing on the strengths that have helped you to achieve the highs and kept you going through the lows.

 Ask other people